Scott Tucker (swimmer): Auburn University

+Tucker attended Auburn University where he swam under Head Coach David Marsh and trained and competed for Irvine Novaquatics after his collegiate years, as well as Auburn Aquatics in the summer during his time at Auburn.
+In 1996, the Auburn Tigers finished second to Texas in the NCAAs.
+In 1997, Tucker won the Commissioner's Trophy with the most points at the SEC Championship, leading the Tigers to the team title.
+In 1997, with Tucker as a Senior, the Auburn Tigers were the second highest rated team in the nation.
+In 1997, Auburn won its third successive Southeastern Conference title.
+Tucker was part of a relay team that set an SEC conference record in the 400 freestyle relay with a time of 2:53.28.

 Olympic medals

 Tucker represented the United States at two consecutive Summer Olympics.
-He won a gold at the 1996 Atlanta Olympics where he swam second in the third preliminary heat for a combined time of 3:18.40.
-Later, the American team, without Scott had a combined time of 3:15.41 in the finals.
+He won a gold at the 1996 Atlanta Olympics in the 4x100 meter freestyle where he swam second in the third preliminary heat for a combined time of 3:18.40.
+Later, the American team, without Scott, had a combined time of 3:15.41 in the 4×100 m freestyle finals.

 He also took a silver medal in the 2000 Sydney Olympics with the U.S. 4x100 relay team swimming first in the third preliminary heat of the men's 4×100-meter freestyle recording a combined time of 3:15.43.
 Later the American 4x100 team, swimming without Scott in the finals had a combined time of 3:13.86.

 International competition

 Tucker was highly accomplished in international competition, capturing 14 medals including seven golds in international competition, nearly all in relay events.
 In individual competition at the 1999 Pan Americans, he captured a silver in the 200 freestyle.
 Medaling exclusively in relay events, he won a single gold at the 1998 World Championships and a silver at the 2003 World Championships.
 He captured three gold medals at the Short-Course World Championships in 2000 and 2002, again entirely in relays.
 Tucker took home four total medals including a gold in the 4x200 free relay at the 1999 Pan American Games.
 He captured a gold medal in the 4x100 free relay at both the 1997 Pan Pacifics and the 1995 Universiade.

 He later worked in coaching and produced a few instructional videos intended to teach children swimming skills.